Chart Color Schemes

 Cornubia has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, the Cornubia statistical area's population is estimated at around 8,119.
+Based on ABS population updates and AreaSearch validations, the suburb of Cornubia's estimated population is around 8,119 as of Feb 2026.
 This reflects an increase of 309 people since the 2021 Census, which reported a population of 7,810.
-The change is inferred from AreaSearch's estimation of the resident population at 8,059 following examination of ABS' latest ERP data release (June 2024), and an additional 44 validated new addresses since the Census date.
+The change is inferred from AreaSearch's resident population estimate of 8,059 in June 2024 and additional validated new addresses since the Census date.
 This level of population equates to a density ratio of 537 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing approximately 54.0% of overall population gains during recent periods.
+Population growth was primarily driven by overseas migration contributing approximately 54.0% of overall gains.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Anticipating future population dynamics, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
-The Cornubia (SA2) is expected to expand by 288 persons to 2041, reflecting a gain of 3.7% in total over the 17 years based on aggregated SA2-level projections.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+Anticipating future dynamics, lower quartile growth is expected, with the suburb projected to expand by 287 persons to 2041, reflecting a gain of 3.8% over the 17 years.

 Frequently Asked Questions - Population